Sunday, 25 December 2016

 The Origin of ‘Wishbone’ and the “Yadas - Fi bali” (يدس - في بالي) Game by Omar Cherif, One Lucky Soul

-Apparently, the wishbone tradition goes all the way back to Ancient Romans who thought of them as a symbol of luck.
-They would be snapped apart by two people while they were each making a wish.
-The person holding the longer piece was said to have good fortune or a wish granted.
+More recent digging led to finding out that the wishbone tradition goes all the way back to Ancient Romans who thought of them as a symbol of luck.
+Like grandmother and I, they would be snapped apart by two people while each making a wish.
+The person holding the longer piece was said to have good fortune or their wish granted.
 If the bone cracked evenly in half, both people would have their wishes come true.
+Ha, how convenient.
 As I came across said historical Snapple Fact, more memories flooded my mind, actually reminding me of this two-halves

 luck bit.